brianpatrick/cosmic-view-life/README.md

 The repository is organized into by following directory structure:

+### `/make_tree_with_models.py` and `/tree_input_files`

+This python script (and the associated files in `tree_input_files` takes a Newick format input file and a list of models in CSV format to create a 3D phylogenetic tree with models at leaves and nodes.

+### `/plot_insect_points.py`

+This is a proof-of-concept script to process some updated data from Wandrille.
+Its logic was ported to the much more flexible `csv_to_openspace.py` script.

+### `/integrate_tree_to_XYZ`

+This git submodule is Wandrille's code to convert Timetree data (`timetree.org`) into 3-dimensional points.
+Some of the code in `/src` and `make_tree_with_models.py` benefitted from access to internal data structures in Wandrille's original project, so it was modified to allow inclusion as a python `import`.

+### **BELOW THIS POINT, SOME OF THE CODE IS OUTDATED, BUT SOME IS STILL IN USE.**

+### `/actions`:

+This folder contains some pre-coded actions for insect plots.
+It's largely outdated, since now actions are typically created programatically at runtime.

-### /main.py:
+### `/main.py`:

-The main function that all other programs are called from.
-This allows for a modular style of processing by commenting and uncommenting function calls to various parts of the code.
+The (original) main function that all other programs are called from.
+This script has been partially subsumed by the previous scripts noted above.

+The placement of most of the logic in this file allows for a modular style of processing by commenting and uncommenting function calls to various parts of the code.
+The scripts above tend to use parameter files as inputs to direct the scripts as to what data to process and where to find it.
+Much of that code is based on the original code in `main.py` and the `/src` subdirectory.

 ### /catalogs_raw:

-All the raw data after processing by Wandrille
+All (well, most, but not all) of the raw data after processing by Wandrille.
+Note that some datasets added after June 2024 are in various subdirectories noted above.

 ### /src: